pluralsight/guides/published/front-end-javascript/react-vs-angular-2/article.md

 - ```()``` indicates an event binding (such as ```(click)```, which triggers a function in the components.
 - ```[()]``` indicates two-way binding, meaning that any changes to the data that are passed will be propagated.

 React templates also come with their peculiarities.
-JSX blurs the line by html and JavaScript, providing its own markup.
+JSX blurs the line by HTML and JavaScript, providing its own markup.
 Even though it seems that the template is written in HTML, the markup is actually XML that is later parsed into HTML.
-Because of JSX, standard html property words are camel-cased or have diffeerent names - <code>onclick</code> in JSX is <code>onClick</code>. <code>for</code> (used in labels) becomes <code>htmlFor</code> as <code>for</code> is a reserved word in JavaScript for a loop.
+Because of JSX, standard HTML property words are camel-cased or have diffeerent names - <code>onclick</code> in JSX is <code>onClick</code>. <code>for</code> (used in labels) becomes <code>htmlFor</code> because <code>for</code> is a reserved word in JavaScript (meaning for-loop).

 #### **Nesting components**